maofengbiao/xflicsu.github.io/_posts/2016-12-21-MicroRNA preprint.md

 ---
 layout: post
-title:  Taiyun has had his first publication as a co-second author on integrative analysis of transcription factors in embryonic stem cells (ESCs).
-Congratulations to Taiyun!
+title:
 date:   2017-02-11
-excerpt: >
+excerpt: > Taiyun has had his first publication as a co-second author on integrative analysis of transcription factors in embryonic stem cells (ESCs).
+Congratulations to Taiyun!
-  Taiyun has had his first publication as a co-second author on integrative analysis of transcription factors in embryonic stem cells (ESCs).
+  Taiyun has had his first publication.
 Congratulations to Taiyun!
-Read the fulltext from
 ---

-Check out the paper <a href="https://academic.oup.com/bioinformatics/article/2995820/Integrative-analysis-identifies-co-dependent-gene">here.</a>
+Read the paper <a href="https://academic.oup.com/bioinformatics/article/2995820/Integrative-analysis-identifies-co-dependent-gene">here.</a>

 ### Abstract